Dasharo/docs/docs/variants/novacustom_ns5x_7x/building-manual.md

-# Dasharo for NovaCustom NS5X - Building manual
+# Dasharo for NovaCustom NS5x/7x - building manual

 ## Intro

-This documents describes the procedure for compiling coreboot for NovaCustom NS5X.
+This document describes the procedure for compiling coreboot for NovaCustom NS5x/7x.

 ## Requirements